Eurekaleo/Dr.V/README.md

 ## Notes

-- The vendored third-party directories were reduced to the runtime subset needed by this release.
+- Third-party dependencies included in this repository have been reduced to the minimal subset required for runtime.
-- Weight files are intentionally not included.
+- Model weights are intentionally not included.
-- Exact experiment reproduction still depends on supplying the same checkpoints and service endpoints used in your environment.
+- Exact reproduction of experiments requires access to the same checkpoints and service endpoints used in the original environment.